 A. Explaining Script Purpose

 Suppose, you have started coding right after opening a Bash script.
 Except for you, no one will understand the code at first glance.
 After a few days, even you won’t get the reason for what you wanted to do that code.
 So, for self and others’ betterment, it’s a must thing to comment out the purpose of what you are going to do at the beginning of any script shortly.
-Only then, it’ll make sense of doing so.
+Check the following script for the practical approach:

 #!/bin/bash